seungkilee-cs/blog/content/post/dsa/case-for-recursion.md

 ## Strength and Weaknesses of Recursion

-## Need of Backtracking

-## Implicit State Handling and Memory Access Performance
+### Implicit State Handling and Memory Access Performance

+### Need of Backtracking and State Tracking

-## Stack Overflow: But exactly how likely is this?
+### Stack Overflow: But exactly how likely is this?

+## But Why is it so Hard?

+### Using the Wrong Sword: Recursion as a Tool

-## When to use Recursion
+## When and How to use Recursion

+### When Explicit State Tracking is Difficult

+### When Nature of the Solution Inherently Requires Exhaustive Check of Leaf States

+### When Natural Structure of the Outcome is Recursive

+### Bonus: Pattern Matching and Tail Recursion